 OTTOMAN HERITAGE TOUR

-The tour of Ottoman Heritages will give you a chance to enjoy the distinctive and characteristic skyline of Istanbul which was built up over many centuries; the 6th century Hagia Sophia, Fatih complex and Topkapi Palace from the 15th century which was continually extended until the 19th century, the Suleymaniye Mosque complex and Sehzade Mosque complex, works of the Chief Architect Sinan, reflecting the climax of Ottoman architecture in the 16th century, the 17th century Blue Mosque and the slender minarets of the New Mosque near the port stand out to describe the silhouette of this fabled city.
+The tour of Ottoman Heritages will give you a chance to enjoy the distinctive and characteristic skyline of Istanbul which was built up over many centuries; covering the 17th century Blue Mosque and Museum of Turkish & Islamic Arts before a nice local lunch (at your own expense) and then continuing Spice Market (Misir Carsisi), with the Suleymaniye Mosque complex and Sehzade Mosque complex, works of the Chief Architect Sinan, reflecting the climax of Ottoman architecture in the 16th century.

 Blue Mosque, Sultanahmet Camii in Turkish is an imperial dedication from Sultan Ahmed I in the 17th century, renowned for its magnificent more than 20.000 thousand handmade blue tiles with tulip, flower and cypress designs.
 It is the only mosque with 6 minarets and was built as a large complex with a madrasa (Moslem Theology School), Sultan's Resting Mansion, hospital, bath, primary school, fountain, rental rooms, and homes.
 Today it's an active place of worship for the Moslem.